Leon MacLaren: Career

 Some sources say MacLaren's father founded the school, while others state it was Leon.
 According to the SES web site, MacLaren introduced and developed philosophy courses to complement his economics courses.
 Over time the philosophy courses became SES's principal area of teaching.
 According to the group's literature, from the mid-1960s onwards, MacLaren presented, in addition to some of the ideas of P. D. Ouspensky, the philosophy of Advaita Vedanta, a philosophical theology of absolute non-duality as taught by the eighth-century Indian philosopher-theologian Śaṅkara.

 He later stood as the Liberal candidate for Yeovil at the 1950 election and then at Hendon South in 1951 without any success.
 According to the SES web site, MacLaren studied Advaita Vedanta philosophy in 1965 with Shantanand Saraswati the Shankaracharya of Jyotir Math.
 MacLaren attended a lecture by Maharishi Mahesh Yogi at the Albert Hall in London in 1959 and became a student of the Maharishi.
-On commentator states that in the 1950s, MacLaren met and was deeply inspired by an Indian guru, Sri Shantanand Saraswati, and henceforth the School of Economic Sciences curriculum combined Platonic and Neoplatonic mysticism with Eastern Vedic philosophy.
+On commentator states that in the 1950s, MacLaren met and was deeply inspired by an Indian guru, Sri Shantanand Saraswati, and henceforth the School of Economic Science's curriculum combined Platonic and Neoplatonic mysticism with Eastern Vedic philosophy.
 Meditation classes were taught alongside Socratic group dialogues.